-The interaction between robots and terrain is crucial, particularly in flowable granular slopes where the terrain dynamics cannot be modeled or simulated accurately.
-Enhanced comprehension of this interaction through optimization and human intuition using experiments can contribute to the development of improved gaits and robots.
+The interaction between robots and terrain is crucial, particularly in deformable landscapes.
+Enhanced comprehension of this interaction through optimization and human intuition can contribute to the development of improved gaits and robots.
 The strategies shown in this study could prove valuable in designing maneuvering gaits for large-scale rovers and other exploration robots that are capable of terrain manipulation.